Jean-Andoche Junot

-Jean-Andoche Junot, Duke of Abrantès (/fr/; 25 September 1771 – 29 July 1813) was a French military officer who served in the French Revolutionary Wars and the Napoleonic Wars.
+Jean-Andoche Junot, Duke of Abrantès (/ʒuːˈnoʊ/ zhoo-NOH, /fr/; 25 September 1771 – 29 July 1813) was a French military officer who served in the French Revolutionary Wars and the Napoleonic Wars.
 He is best known for leading the French invasion of Portugal in 1807.

 Early life and education

 Junot was born into a bourgeois family in Bussy-le-Grand, Burgundy, on 25 September 1771.
 He was the fifth son of Michel Junot (1739–1814) and Marie Antoinette Bienaymé (1735–1806).
-He first attended school in Montbard, then in Châtillon, where be befriended Auguste de Marmont, then studied law in Dijon.
+He first attended school in Montbard, then in Châtillon, where he befriended Auguste de Marmont, then studied law in Dijon.
 At the start of the French Revolution, he was working as a law clerk in Chaumont.
 Junot embraced the revolutionary cause, and was present at the Fête de la Fédération in Paris on 14 July 1790.